Frankfurt University Library

-The Frankfurt University Library (German: Universitätsbibliothek Frankfurt am Main (UB Frankfurt), or Universitätsbibliothek Johann Christian Senckenberg, ISIL DE-30) is the library for the Goethe University of Frankfurt, Germany.
+The Frankfurt University Library (German: Universitätsbibliothek Frankfurt am Main (UB Frankfurt), or Universitätsbibliothek Johann Christian Senckenberg, ISIL DE-30) is the library for the Goethe University Frankfurt, Germany.

 History

-It originated in the 15th century as a town library.
+It originated in the 15th century as a town library and can be dated back to 1484.
 After the founding of the university (1914) it became the Stadt- und Universitätsbibliothek Frankfurt am Main (StUB).
 In 1945, the libraries Stadtbibliothek, Rothschild'sche Bibliothek, Bibliothek für Kunst und Technik, Medizinische Zentralbibliothek, Manskopf'sches Museum für Musik- und Theatergeschichte merged.
 2005 the StUB and the Senckenbergische Bibliothek united.

 Library Profile

 The Frankfurt University Library is one of the largest academic libraries in Germany and a member of the Collection of German Prints, the virtual German national library, covering the years 1801 till 1870.
 In 2021, the library has had 805,019 visitors.
 UB Frankfurt is a member of the Hessisches BibliotheksInformationssystem (hebis) (Hessian library information system).